-Understanding the root of your teenager’s desire to move can be helpful in assessing how drastic of measures need to be taken.
+Understanding the teenager’s desire to move helps assess what measures need to be taken for custody modification.

-For example, if the child wants to relocate because they feel like they aren’t getting enough time with the non-custodial parent, it is possible that the solution would be to facilitate more visitation.
+For example, what if the child wants to relocate because they feel they aren’t getting enough time with the non-custodial parent?

-It is imperative that you let your teen have the time and space to honestly express why they want to move.
-As a parent, you are probably feeling hurt that your child is asking to move away from you.
-While it is normal to feel this way, expressing that hurt to your child can impair their ability to honestly communicate their needs.
+It’s imperative you allow your teen the time and space to honestly express why they want to move.
+As a parent, you probably feel hurt that your child wants to move away from you.

-Depending on the relationship that you have with your ex, discussing the potential move with them can be helpful.
-It will protect your child from unnecessary embarrassment if your ex doesn’t want to modify the living situation.
+Depending on your relationship, discussing the potential move with your ex can be helpful.
+It protects your child from unnecessary embarrassment if your ex doesn’t want to change the living situation.

-It is not uncommon for teenagers to want to move in with the other parent, only to find out that the non-residential parent doesn’t really want the child to move in.
+Being the primary caregiver comes with a lot of responsibility.
+It’s not uncommon for teenagers to want to move in with the other parent, only to find out the non-residential parent doesn’t really want the same thing.

-Having a teenager that wants to move in with the other parent can be difficult and painful.
-Remember, as the parent, it is imperative that your priority remains keeping your child safe.
-This can mean making tough decisions that might not be popular with your offspring but are necessary to protect them from an unsafe situation.
+Having a teenager who wants to move in with the other parent can be difficult and painful.
+Remember, as the parent, it’s imperative that you do what you need to keep your child safe.
+This often means making tough decisions that might not be popular with your offspring but are necessary to protect them from an unsafe situation.

-Related Reading: What If Yours Kids Hate Living With Your Ex?
+Related Reading: What If Your Kids Hate Living With Your Ex?